qnap-dev/qnap-qiot-sdks/README.md

 Below is a complete list of all these simple samples.
 In addition to these simple samples, you can find a long list of [getting started guides](doc/set_out) that describe all the steps necessary to run the simple samples on a wide variety of devices and platforms.

+- Arduino device SDK:
+   - [DHT 11 Arduino C++ sample](c_c++/device/examples/arduino/yun/QIOT-DHT11-Demo.ino): Gives a tip to connect to QIoT broker service using MQTT protocol with DHT 11 sensor.

 - Node.js device SDK:
-   - [Simple Node.js sample](nodejs/device/examples/raspberry/mqtt_temperaturesensor_and_LED_simple_sample.js): Shows how to connect to QIoT Suite and send and receive messages using the MQTT protocol with 1 temperature sensor and 2 LEDs.
+   - [Simple Node.js sample - Raspberry](nodejs/device/examples/raspberry/mqtt_temperaturesensor_and_LED_simple_sample.js): Shows how to connect to QIoT message broker service in both send and receive messages using the MQTT protocol with 1 temperature sensor and 2 LEDs By using Raspberry Pi develop board.

 ## Contribution, feedback and issues